CrystalTechSAS/jcrystal_documentation/README.md

 ## What can you achieve with jCrystal?
 On the Server Side:
-- Bulld Restful Web Services endpoints and deploy them on a HA infraestructure.
+- Build Restful Web Services endpoints and deploy them on a high available infraestructure.
 - Build a Object-Relationship Model for your solution and deploy it on a Non-SQL Database.
 - Process async job loads in a simple way.
 - User validation.